 Cespedes, who has focused much of his academic research on B2B go-to-market elements, including channels and sales management, indicates that while selling is changing, the impact on sales of e-commerce, big data, AI, and other megatrends is often misunderstood: “When managers fail to separate fact from hype, they make decisions based on bad assumptions and, in any competitive market, fall victim to those who can understand cause-and-effect links between buying and selling,” says Cespedes.

 So how can B2B companies and business leaders better understand the links between buying and selling to avoid common sales mistakes?
-Cespedes discusses the challenges with CIENCE in this three-part blog series—with powerful insights into how to do business in a new buying reality.
+Cespedes discusses top B2B sales challenges with CIENCE in this three-part blog series—with powerful insights into how to do business in a new buying reality.

 The New B2B Sales Reality